kyeungyoonkim/kyeungyoonkim/README.md

 ## Hi there 👋 Welcome to my Github!

 I'm Yoon Kim, a data enthusiast passionate about **Big Data**, **Machine Learning**, and **Accessibility Technology**.
 I am currently located in West Lafayette, IN.
-In my free time, I enjoy watching baseball games, reading, and exploring new places when I travel.
+In my free time, I enjoy watching MLB games, reading, and exploring new places when I travel.

 ## 🌟 About Me
 - 📊 Experienced in **data analysis**, **visualization**, and **statistical modeling**.